Exercise motivation – we all know we should exercise regularly, but only 20% of Americans do. How can you find the

 - Use exercise as your “me time.”
 Exercise can provide time for reflection, and give you a peaceful retreat from the rat race.
 Many people get motivated to exercise because it’s the only time they have to themselves.
 Or it’s the only thing they do just for themselves.If you like repetitive cardiovascular exercise – like hiking, jogging, jumping rope, using the elliptical, or cycling – you may find that cardio is a great way to clear out the cobwebs, organize your thoughts, and solve problems.

 - Notice the great feelings.
 After each exercise session, take a moment to savor the endorphins, the delicious fatigue, and the feelings of accomplishment and pride in what you’ve done for yourself.
 Tangible rewards are also motivating for some people.
 For instance, if you achieve a long-term exercise goal, you may want to treat yourself to a massage, a new pair of walking shoes, a weighted blanket, or some new music to enjoy during your workouts.

 - Do reality checks.
 It’s easy to lose your motivation if you don’t think you’re improving.
 In order to stay motivated, use tools like before-and-after photos, tape measurements, or performance measurements (your best mile, how much can you deadlift, how many pushups can you do) to show your progress.
+Here are some of the top fitness tracking apps this year.
 Doing a reality check to see your actual progress will put things into perspective and remind you of how far you have come.

 If you’d like some help with motivation to exercise, Basics and Beyond’s personal trainers may be just what you need!